nickjbianco/expedite/README.md

 };
 ```

-- The function shuffle takes in a list and returns that list in a randomly shuffled order.
+- shuffle is a function that takes in a list and returns that list in a randomly shuffled order.

 ```javascript
 const shuffle = (list) => {